Food Compass 2.0 Updates Food Healthfulness Rankings

 The changes led to higher average scores for categories of minimally processed items such as seafood (72 to 81), eggs (46 to 54), rice and pasta (43 to 49), and beef (33 to 44).
 Processed foods and beverages saw the greatest drops, including fruit juices (72 to 66), cereal bars (42 to 34) and cold cereals (51 to 41).

-“Nutrition is a rapidly evolving field, which means our understanding of dietary health keeps improving,” said first author Eden Barrett, a research fellow with the Food is Medicine Institute, who is based at The George Institute for Global Health in Australia.
+“Nutrition is a rapidly evolving field, which means our understanding of dietary health keeps improving,” said first author Eden Barrett, a research fellow with the Food is Medicine Institute, who is based at the George Institute for Global Health in Australia.
 “Food Compass was designed to adapt to these changes, which is the strength of the system and why updates like this are important.”

 Food Compass 2.0 is a versatile tool, capable of rating individual foods as well as mixed meals and whole diets.
 For instance, while white rice alone scores 23, a meal with white rice, lean meat, and vegetables scores 70.
 The researchers also used the tool to analyze the average diet of nearly 50,000 American adults, finding the average score was 36.6, indicating poor overall nutrition.
 People whose diets included more higher scoring items had improved health profiles, lower risk of prevalent disease conditions like diabetes and obesity, and a lower likelihood of early death.